roidelapluie/blog/content/articles/paludis.md

 ## Conclusion

 There is a lot of great ideas there.
-A lot of them are exising in other distributions like Gentoo or Archlinux.
+A lot of them are existing in other distributions like Gentoo or Archlinux.
 But the slots, the options, easy working with upstreams like rubygems and other stuff are not going to reach easily the larger distributions soon.